GoogleCloudPlatform/bigquery-record-manager/README.md

 Create the parameter file to Record Manager based on [this example](https://github.com/GoogleCloudPlatform/bigquery-record-manager/blob/main/param.json).
 Once you have created the file, upload it to a Cloud Storage bucket.
 Copy the full path to this file, as you will need it in the next step.

+As mentioned previously, you run Record Manager in either `validate` or `apply` mode.
+The mode is set in the parameter file.

 #### Step 6: Create the Cloud Run job
 ```